 Day8: Mountain gorilla trekking Adventure

 Have breakfast at the lodge and you will transfer to the park headquarters for briefing from the Park rangers about the dos and don’ts while with the Gorillas, before embarking on the memorable activity of tracking the amazing apes.
-Trekking gorillas will take you through thick vegetation and the ease of finding the Gorillas will depend on the movement of the animals with in their natural habitat.
+Trekking gorillas will take you through thick vegetation and the ease of finding the Gorillas will depend on the movement of the animals within their natural habitat.
 A maximum of one hour will be allowed with the Gorillas for photographing and observation.
 Later descend to your Lodge for late Lunch.
-In the evening, if interested, you may go for cultural walk to nearby communities, where you will be entertained by the Batwa Community, and learn more about their Unique history.
+In the evening, if interested, you may go for a cultural walk to nearby communities, where you will be entertained by the Batwa Community, and learn more about their unique history.
 Dinner and overnight.

 Day 9: Transfer back to Kampala